 It is important to note that every year, the IRDAI periodically revises the premium rates, signifying a potential increase.
 Based on the latest updates, the Insurance Regulatory and Development Authority of India (IRDAI) and the Ministry of Road Transport & Highways (MoRTH) are determining the possibility of raising third-party motor insurance premiums by an average of up to 10%, with implementation expected by October 1, 2025, or possibly April 1, 2026.
 To stay up to date with these rates, make sure to regularly check the official IRDAI website!

-Ans: When comparing a third-party bike insurance vs. comprehensive bike insurance policy, it is vital to note that a third-party bike insurance will only cover damages or injury to the third party, whereas comprehensive bike insurance, though at slightly higher premiums, will allow enhanced protection against own-vehicle damage, third-party liabilities and natural or manmade disasters as well.
+When comparing a third-party bike insurance vs. a comprehensive bike insurance policy, it is vital to note that a third-party bike insurance will only cover damages or injury to the third party, whereas a comprehensive bike insurance policy, though at slightly higher premiums, will allow enhanced protection against own-vehicle damage, third-party liabilities and natural or manmade disasters as well.